Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Our approach to explaining failures

-Data samples for learning the causal model can in principle be collected in simulation or the real world.
-However, it is important to sample values for possible causes $C$ randomly.
+Data samples for learning the causal model can, in principle, be collected in simulation or the real world.
+A data sample $d$ consists of a particular parametrization of $\mathrm{\textbf{X}}$, which we define as $d = \{ X_1 = x_{1}, X_2 = x_{2}, ..., X_n = x_{n} \}$, where $n$ denotes the number of variables.
+It is important to sample values for possible causes $C$ randomly.
 Randomized controlled trials are referred to as the gold standard for causal inference~\cite{bookOfWhy} and allow us to exclude the possibility of unmeasured confounders.
 Consequently, all detected relations between the variables $\mathrm{\textbf{X}}$ are indeed causal and not merely correlations.
 Besides the apparent advantage of generating truly causal explanations and avoiding the danger of possible confounders, causal models can also answer interventional questions.
 In contrast, non-causal models can only answer observational queries.
 The experiment must satisfy the sampled variable values before executing the action for data collection. $E$ is measured at the end of the experiment.

-Each action execution generates a datasample which results in a particular variable parametrization, which we denote as $d = \{ X_1 = x_{1_d}, X_2 = x_{2_d}, ..., X_n = x_{n_d} \}$.
-The success of a sample $d$ can be determined by checking if the subset of outcome variable parametrization $d_E \subset d$ satisfies a particular set of goal conditions $d_E = x_{\text{success}} \in X_{\text{goal}}$, where $X_{\text{goal}}$ is a set that defines all possible succesfull goal parametrizations.
+We define another set $X_{goal} = \{$ $d_{goal_1},$ $d_{goal_2},$ $...,d_{goal_h}\}$ that contains all possible variable parametrizations that denote a successful action execution.
+Then, an action is successful \textit{iff} its parametrization $d \in X_{goal}$.
 Note, that it is out of scope of this paper, to discuss methods that learn $X_{\text{goal}}$, but rather assume $X_{\text{goal}}$ to be provided a priori.
-In other words, we assume that the robot knows how an un-succesfull task execution is defined in terms of its outcome variables $E$ and is thus able to detect it by comparing the action execution outcome with $X_{\text{goal}}$.
+In other words, we assume that the robot knows how an unsuccessful task execution is defined in terms of its outcome variables $E$ and is thus able to detect it by comparing the action execution outcome with $X_{\text{goal}}$.
 Note, however, that the robot has no a-priori knowledge about which variables in $\mathrm{\textbf{X}} = {X_1, X_2, ..., X_n}$ are in $C$ or $E$, nor how they are related.
 This knowledge is generated by learning the Bayesian network.